 We draw attention to Note 14(a) of the financial statements on Investment Properties.
-This provides the details of valuation approach adopted by the independent valuer for the fair value assessment of investment properties of the company as at 30 June 2021, his valuation inputs and the internal assessment carried out by the management and directors considering the material valuation uncertainty arising from the current pandemic for the valuation assessments.
+This provides the details of valuation approach adopted by the independent valuer for the fair value assessment of investment properties of the company as at 30 June 2022, his valuation inputs and the internal assessment carried out by the management and directors considering the global pandemic and uncertainty with tenancy and the general economic recovery for the valuation assessments.
 Our opinion is not modified in respect of this matter.